towolf/towolf.github.com/docs/PsychTests/HighPrecisionLuminanceOutputDriversImagingPipelineTest.markdown

 \* 'VideoSwitcherCalibrated': Test the LUT based driver for the VideoSwitcher video attenuator.
-This driver computes the Blue channel value by searching for the given luminance value in a 256 entry lookup table, then uses a closed\-form formula to compute the Red channel drive value from the luminance and the looked\-up blue channel value.
+This driver computes the Blue channel value by searching for the given luminance value in a 256 entry lookup table, then uses a closed-form formula to compute the Red channel drive value from the luminance and the looked-up blue channel value.
 This is slower due to table lookups and requires more involved calibration procedures to build a lookup table, but it is also potentially more accurate.